25 Feb 2026

 Militaries and a healthy environment simply don’t go together.
 Consider how wars and militarisation are often used to assert control over and ensure the continued production of fossil fuels.
 Then there’s the catastrophic destruction of land, air and water from war and the use of arms.
 And of course militaries are an enormous source of carbon emissions in themselves.

 Militarism and war also take far too many innocent lives.
 And in the case of Gaza there's extensive evidence that Israel has done this on a massive scale, with disregard for international law, and as the International Court of Justice has ruled, perhaps even with intent.
-Our sister organisation hasn’t escaped this brutal assault, with at least 5 members killed by Israeli airstrikes.
 Environmental justice means standing against injustice where we see it.
 The war on Gaza is a towering, historic injustice.

 We can’t ignore militarism.
-As an anti-racist network, as environmental justice activists, and as members of one of 73 organisations around the world bound together by solidarity, there's every reason why we should take antimilitarist action in solidarity with PENGON.
+As an anti-racist network and as environmental justice activists there's every reason why we should take anti-militarist action.

 What's the UK’s role in arming Israel?